Nicholas-Riegel/csharp-react-todo-app/README.md

 ## Problems / learnings I had developing the app.

 The most significant problem I encountered developing the app was connecting the .NET Core backend with mysql on my AWS Ec2 instance.
-Due to time constraints, I decided to refactor the backend to work with postgres because, 1.
-There was no particular reason to run it on mysql as opposed to postgres, 2.
+Due to time constraints, I decided to refactor the backend to work with postgres because, 1. there was no particular reason to run it on mysql as opposed to postgres, 2.
 I knew it was possible and straightforward to connect a backend to a postgres database on my Ec2 instance because I had done it before, and 3. the refactoring would be relatively simple.

 ## Ideas for further development